 Using Google's own internal search engine, Zach discovered their six-part plan for complete information dominance and released 950 pages of these documents to the world in June 2019 with an appearance with James O'Keefe on Project Veritas, which quickly became one of their most popular stories.

-From the liberal enclaves of Silicon Valley to Washington, DC during the Capitol Hill riots of January 6, 2021, Zach provides a "you are there" perspective on these events and where we may be headed as a country.
+From the liberal enclaves of Silicon Valley in 2016 in the wake of the Trump victory to the November 3, 2020 election, Zach provides a "you are there" perspective on these events and where we may be headed as a country.
 Read this book if you care about the future of America.

 Kent Heckenlively, JD, is an attorney, science teacher, and New York Times bestselling author.
 He lives in Northern California with his wife, Linda, and they have two children, Jacqueline and Ben.